Rayleigh, Essex: Historic buildings

 The Dutch Cottage, the smallest and oldest council house in the United Kingdom, can be visited on Wednesdays by prior appointment.

-Rayleigh Windmill has been renovated, including a structural renovation of the 19th century brick built building has now been completed.
+Rayleigh Windmill was renovated in 2010, including a structural renovation of the 19th century brick-built building.
 The basic external brickwork has been repaired and the interior has been transformed to provide four storeys of modern display facilities which has turned the windmill into a major tourist and educational attraction in the county.
 The changes to the windmill allow the public to view the interior and to exploit this local historic amenity for cultural, educational and tourism use.

-Rayleigh Mount, a National Trust property adjacent to Rayleigh Windmill, is the site of a Domesday castle erected by Sweyn of Essex with distinctive motte-and-bailey defences.
-Edward Belcham Francis gave the Mount to the National Trust in 1923.
-From its summit it offers sweeping views across the Crouch Valley.
+Rayleigh Mount, a National Trust property adjacent to the windmill, is the site of a Domesday castle erected by Sweyn of Essex with distinctive motte-and-bailey defences.
+Edward Belcham Francis gave the Mount to the trust in 1923.
+From its summit, it offers sweeping views across the Crouch Valley.